BogdanCatalin-Iacob/Tetris/README.md

             - Down Arrow - move the piece down faster
             - z - rotate piece 90deg anti clockwise
         - Use of half second lock delay
+        - Next shape is displayed immediately after the playing tetromino gets out of the top right corner mini grid
+        - When a row is fully covered / taken it must dissapear and score must be increased (line clear)

     -   #### Game Mechanics
         - ##### Rotation